By using this site, you agree to the Privacy Policy and Terms of Use.

 Purina BETA: good for puppies on a budget

-BETA sits at a slightly higher price point than Wagg (around £1.00-1.30/kg) but offers a few advantages.
-Their puppy formula is widely available and reasonably well-regarded by vets for a budget option.
-It contains 28% protein (chicken is the first ingredient), which is appropriate for growing puppies.
+BETA’s price point is slightly higher than Wagg’s, around £1.00-£1.30/kg, but this does offer some advantages.
+Their puppy formula is widely available and reasonably well-regarded among vets as a budget option.
+It contains 28% protein, with chicken as the first ingredient, making it suitable for growing puppies.

-The BETA range includes tailored recipes for different life stages: puppy, adult, and senior.
-This matters because puppies genuinely do need different nutrient profiles than adult dogs, particularly higher protein and specific calcium levels.
-Having a life-stage-specific food at this price point is useful.
+The BETA range offers tailored recipes for different life stages: puppy, adult, and senior.
+This matters because puppies require genuinely different nutrient profiles than adult dogs, particularly higher protein and specific calcium levels.
+It’s useful to find a life-stage-specific food at this price point.

-BETA’s dual-shaped kibble is worth a mention.
-The larger and smaller kibble pieces are designed to encourage chewing, which aids digestion.
-It’s a small detail but a thoughtful one.
+BETA’s dual-shaped kibble is also worth mentioning.
+The larger and smaller kibble pieces are designed for the dog to chew, which can aid digestion.
+It’s a small detail, but thoughtful.

 Gusto (Aldi’s own brand): surprisingly decent supermarket food

-I’ll be honest, I didn’t expect much from Aldi’s dog food.
+To be honest, I didn’t have high expectations for Aldi’s dog food.
 Supermarket own-brands are usually a mixed bag.
-But Gusto, which is Aldi’s in-house dog food range, is genuinely decent for the price.
+But Gusto, Aldi’s in-house dog food range, is genuinely decent for the price.

-Gusto Adult Complete Dog Food typically costs around £0.55-0.70 per kilogram, making it one of the cheapest options on the UK market.
-The ingredient list puts chicken (14%) ahead of cereals, includes peas and beet pulp for fibre, and has no added sugar or artificial colours.
-It’s also free from soya and dairy, which are common allergens for some dogs.
+Gusto Adult Complete Dog Food usually costs around £0.55-£0.70 per kilogram, making it one of the cheapest options on the UK market.
+Chicken (14%) comes first in the ingredient list after cereals, peas and beet pulp are included for fiber, and it contains no added sugar or artificial colors.
+It’s also free from soy and dairy, which can be common allergens for some dogs.

-Is it going to rival Skinners or Harringtons for ingredient quality?
+Will it compete with Skinners or Harringtons in ingredient quality?
 No. But it’s better than some branded options that cost twice as much.
-If you’re already shopping at Aldi, picking up a bag of Gusto is a sensible move.
+If you already shop at Aldi, picking up a bag of Gusto is a sensible move.

-I’ve reviewed all the main supermarket dog foods in my best supermarket dog food UK guide.
-Aldi and Lidl both come out well, with Gusto being a particular standout.
+I reviewed supermarket dog foods in my best supermarket dog food UK guide.
+Aldi and Lidl both offer good results, and Gusto seems to be a particularly standout option.

-Best for: Aldi shoppers wanting convenience without compromising too much on quality.
+Best for: Aldi shoppers who want convenience but don’t want to compromise too much on quality.

 Chappie: best for sensitive stomachs on a budget

-Chappie is a bit unusual in the budget market.
-It’s been around for decades and has built a loyal following among dog owners whose pets have sensitive digestion.
-Purina (who manufacture Chappie) positions it as a “sensitive” food, and vets often recommend it as an affordable option for dogs with upset stomachs.
+Chappie is a slightly unusual option in the budget market.
+It’s been around for decades and has built a loyal following among dog owners with sensitive pets.
+Purina, the manufacturer of Chappie, positions it as a “sensitive” food, and vets often recommend it as an affordable option for dogs with upset stomachs.

-The ingredient list is deliberately simple.
-Chicken (4%) and fish (4%) provide protein, while rice and maize serve as the main carbohydrates.
-The low fat content (around 6%) makes it easy to digest, and there’s no wheat, beef, or dairy, which are common triggers for food sensitivities.
+The ingredient list is deliberately kept simple.
+Chicken (4%) and fish (4%) provide protein, while rice and maize serve as carbohydrates.
+The low fat content, around 6%, makes it easy to digest, and it doesn’t contain wheat, beef, or dairy, which can be common triggers of food sensitivities.

-The protein percentage is lower than most other budget foods at around 19%.
-That’s still within FEDIAF’s minimum requirements for adult dogs, but it means Chappie isn’t ideal for highly active dogs, puppies, or underweight dogs who need higher calorie intake.
+The protein percentage is lower than most budget foods, around 19%.
+This is within the FEDIAF minimum requirements for adult dogs, but it means Chappie is not ideal for highly active dogs, puppies, or underweight dogs that require a higher calorie intake.

-Chappie also has added fibre from wholegrain cereals, which helps regulate digestion.
-Many owners report that their dogs with chronic loose stools improve noticeably within a week or two of switching to Chappie.
+Chappie also contains added fiber from wholegrain cereals, which helps regulate digestion.
+Many owners report that dogs with chronic loose stools noticeably improve within 1 or 2 weeks of switching to Chappie.

 Best for: dogs with sensitive stomachs or chronic digestive issues.
 Check my full guide on budget-sensitive stomach options for alternatives.